 Powerful dual 20,000-BTU burners, quick cooking capabilities, and matchless ignition.
-Stainless steel drip tray and carrying handle.
+Features a stainless steel drip tray and carrying handle.

 A few exterior quality concerns: sharp edges, sub-par rivets, flimsy lid latch.